 Love the ease of a brush, but don’t want to risk biting down on one of those wire bristles gone rogue?
 Then the Unicook grill brush is your perfect alternative to a wire bristle brush.
-Made with thick and difficult to break nylon bristles, this brush not only makes stray bristles easier to spot, it also gives you a better clean thanks to its angled bristles.
-Complete with a scraper attachment for added cleaning capability, this brush is the multifunction cleaning tool you need this grilling season.
+Made with thick and difficult-to-break nylon bristles, this brush not only makes stray bristles easier to spot, it also gives you a better clean thanks to its angled design.
+Complete with a scraper attachment for added cleaning capability, this brush is the multifunctional cleaning tool you'll need every grilling season.

 2. KP Solutions Stone Grill Cleaner

 If you’re looking for a more natural way to clean your grill, you’ll love these cleaning stones from KP Solutions.
-Non-toxic and odorless, this pumice stone is made from chemical-free descaling material, breaking down the remnants on your grill much like vinegar does.
-And unlike other stone cleaners, this one comes with a no slip grip, making cleaning your grill this summer something that won’t take a toll on your wrists.
+Non-toxic and odorless, the pumice stones are made from chemical-free descaling material that will break down the remnants on your grill much like vinegar does.
+And unlike other stone cleaners, these come with a no-slip grip, making cleaning your grill won’t take a toll on your wrists.

 3. CharGon Grill Cleaner